 Limited-Use Method – an alternative or modified laboratory analytical method that is validated for testing environmental samples by a single laboratory (location, branch, etc.) for purposes specified in the scope of the approval (e.g., for specified analytes, facility or site locations or types, sample matrices such as effluent, groundwater, drinking water, fresh or marine surface waters, soils, sediments or chemical wastes).
 A limited-use method is approved by the Department for the analytical laboratory requesting approval, and may not be used by another analytical laboratory.

-Method Detection Limit (MDL) - the minimum concentration of an analyte that can be measured and reported with 99% confidence that the analyte concentration is greater than zero, or is distinguishable from method blank results.
+Method Detection Limit (MDL) - The method detection limit (MDL) is defined as the minimum measured concentration of a substance that can be reported with 99% confidence that the measured concentration is distinguishable from method blank results.
 For laboratories conforming with the 2016 TNI Standard, the MDL is defined as the minimum result which can be reliably discriminated from a blank with a predetermined confidence level.
 An MDL is analyte-and matrix-specific and is laboratory-dependent.
 For an MDL study, all sample processing steps of the analytical method shall be included for each analyte and matrix proposed for the method scope and applicability.
-MDLs may be determined following procedures specified in Appendix B-2 unless otherwise specified by a published method for which the laboratory is seeking approval as a modified or alternative method, or, the MDL may otherwise be determined by any technically justifiable and scientifically sound method.
+The MDL may be determined following procedures specified in Appendix B-2 unless otherwise specified by a published method for which the laboratory is seeking approval as a modified or alternative method, or, the MDL may otherwise be determined by any technically justifiable and scientifically sound method.
 A specific determinative MDL procedure must be used if required by the Department to meet DQOs for a specific program activity or data use for which the method is proposed (such as may be required in a Department rule).

 Method Modification and Modified Method - a method or procedure that includes any change that alters the scope, applicability, specifications, steps, performance criteria or any other requirements described in a published laboratory analytical method.